-Designer Gabriele Pizzale creates a master bedroom with vibrant color, luxurious accents and a closet fit for a queen.
+Designer Gabriele Pizzale creates a dramatic bedroom design, with vibrant color, luxurious accents, and a closet fit for a queen.

 When Gabriele Pizzale’s son left their South Mississauga home for university, she was tasked with an endeavor that was right up her alley.
 Gabriele, an interior designer, and her husband, a corporate chef, faced a tale as old as time: they were empty nesters, with more space in their 2,000 square foot nest than they would reasonably utilize.

 The forest-adjacent home was on the spacious side, even for the family of five – including two cats – boasting four bedrooms and four bathrooms before the redesign.
 Says Gabriele, “We have lived here for eighteen years and we fell in love with the house because of the backyard.
 We knew the interior would need a complete renovation but were happy to do so, to get exactly what we wanted.”

 Fortunately, the power couple came prepared with a distinct design vision.
 “We both love to shop and enjoy an extensive wardrobe,” says Gabriele.
 “Since it is only my husband and I living here now, we did not need the extra bedroom, but really wanted to have more space for our wardrobe.”

 The designer cites her reasons for transforming the bedroom into a dressing room as being both passionately and practically inclined, “We have always dreamed of a dressing room, one where we store and see all our clothes.
 It is so great to know what you have, so you don’t keep buying similar items.”